phenixid/ansible-pas/playbooks/signing/README.md

 ## Verify installation

+If there are problems, here are some steps to verify the installation.
 Suggestion: install `jq` for convenient handling of json data on the command line.

- - On the target machines:
+ - On **target machines**:
+    - Verify service is running: `sudo journalctl -f -u pas`
     - Check server logs in directory `/opt/phenixid/pas/logs`
-    - Ensure that the Hazelcast cluster `phenixid-sessions` is set up between all the target machines
+    - Ensure that the Hazelcast cluster `phenixid-sessions` is set up between all the target machines by examining the logs

- - From the control machines:
+ - From the **control machine**:
     - Check server configurations: `curl http://<ip-to-target-machine>:9443/config | jq '.'`
     - Verify that the Health Check is ok: `curl http://<ip-to-target-machine>:8444/pipes/phenix/health` (don't mind the error message for now, only the status code 200 is important)
     - Verify Service Provider Meta data: `curl http://<ip-to-target-machine>:80/pdf_sign/authenticate/pdf_sign_auth_01?getSPMeta`